-Automake also generates an uninstall target, and an installdirs target.
+Automake also generates an uninstall target, an installdirs target, and an installstrip target.

-It is possible to extend this mechanism by defining an install-exec-local or install-data-local target.
+It is possible to extend this mechanism by defining an install-exec-local or installdata-local target.
 If these targets exist, they will be run at 'make install' time.